We think this movie stands out for:

 Is it any good?

 Despite superior chase sequences and dazzling stunts, this loud and frenzied sequel is mostly an exercise in excess.
 It's loud, creepy, violent, and, at times, incoherent.
-While the pacing and tone of the first movie felt spot-on, Temple of Doom never really finds its rhythm.
+While the pacing and tone of the first movie felt spot-on, Indiana Jones and the Temple of Doom never really finds its rhythm.
 What the movie does have are some of the best stunts of the series, as well as outstanding chases.

 Intrigue quickly disintegrates into endless pandemonium and the antics of two annoying sidekicks who never stop shouting and shrieking.
 Ford, so effortlessly heroic in Raiders, just seems mean in this film.
 Children will probably like Short Round and the movie's silly elephants, but parents should note that PG-13 rating was invented for this movie, after so many children who went to see it had the living daylights scared out of them.

 Families can talk about stereotypes in movies.
 Do you see any stereotypes in Indiana Jones and the Temple of Doom?
 How can a stereotype be fun -- and how can it be offensive?
 Where do you draw the line?

 What does Indiana Jones stand for?
 If he's a good guy, why does he break the rules?
 Is that OK?
 What separates him from the "bad" guys?
 Are real-life bad guys as thoroughly evil as the ones in movies?